No matter what the Future of Work holds, the good old HRIS (Human Resources Information System) won't go away soon.

 But that's not where it ends.

 The HRIS software industry is continuously developing, with new features (including Generative AI) being launched and the number of vendors continuously expanding.
-This means that a solid base understanding of HRIS is vital if you're in HR, Operations, or IT.
+This means a solid understanding of HRIS is vital if you're in HR, Operations, or IT.

 By the end of this article, you'll have a comprehensive understanding of HRIS and be equipped to select an HRIS solution that aligns with your business needs and future work trends.